hassony2/obman/README.md

 # Load samples

-`python readataset --root /path/to/obman --shapnet_root /path/to/ShapeNetCore.v2 --split test --viz`
+`python readataset --root /path/to/obman --shapenet_root /path/to/ShapeNetCore.v2 --split test --viz`

 Options you might be interested in `--segment` which keeps only the foreground `--mini_factor 0.01` to load only 1% of the data (to speed-up loading)

+## Visualizations

+### Hand object and mesh in camera coordinates

 ![image](assets/viz3d.png)

+### Projected in pixel space

+Hand vertices in blue, object vertices in red.

 ![image](assets/viz2d.png)